opencube-horizon/kpasswd/README.md

 # kpasswd - Kanidm Password Changing Tool

-A simple utility for changing Kanidm user Unix passwords with SGID privileges.
+Small utility to set the Unix (sudo) password for Kanidm users authenticated by UID only, for an otherwise password-less login infrastructure.

 ## Features